BMW X4 Review & Prices

 The 20d engine has enough power to get a move on, but you’ll have fun with one of the much more powerful six-cylinder engines.
 They get you down the road much quicker and sound great.
 The automatic gearbox always chooses the right gear for any given moment, or you can change gear manually using the paddles on the steering wheel.

 Select Sport with the driving mode button down by the gear lever and the X4’s driving experience turns up a couple of notches with a sportier setting for the steering, suspension and throttle.
-Only the slightly light feel to the steering stops the X4 being a complete class act, and the Porsche Macan does the sporty SUV thing slightly better.
+Only the slightly light feel to the steering stops the X4 being a complete class act, and the petrol version of the Porsche Macan does the sporty SUV thing slightly better.

 Space and practicality